How Much Can You Save?

 Loan-to-Value – The ratio of your loan to the home’s value is also a pricing adjustment factor.
 The more money you put down on the home, the more you shift burden away from the lender, which can help your rate.
 Ask your lender if a slightly higher down payment could affect your rate.

 Credit Score – One of the biggest places your rate can be helped or hurt by a pricing adjustment is your credit score.
 With a FICO score of 740 or more, you generally qualify for a pricing rebate.
 The range from 680–739 is generally considered normal and doesn’t typically help or hurt your final rate.
 Below 680, your lender will start adding up pricing adjustments that will raise your rate the lower you go.
-So whatever you do, work on raising that credit score above 680, if not 740 or higher.
+Whatever you do, work on raising that credit score above 680, if not 740 or higher.

 Occupancy – Are you planning on living in this new home full time?
-Congrats!
 You’ve just saved yourself a good bit of money on your rate.
 Buying property as a second home, vacation home, or investment property can add a notable increase to your rate.

 Property Type – If you’re buying a single-family home, you won’t see a rate increase for choosing this type of property.
 However, condos and multi-family buildings tend to earn pricing hits that up your rate.

-Loan Purpose – Making a new home purchase will usually get you a pricing rebate or adjustment, refinancing for a better term or rate usually has no cost, and cash-out refis earn a pricing hit.
+Loan Purpose – Making a new home purchase will usually get you a pricing rebate or adjustment, refinancing for a better term or rate usually has no cost, and cash-out refinances earn a pricing hit.

 Mortgage Discount Points